 Cameraman: The Life and Work of Jack Cardiff

-Featuring unique interviews with the world’s greatest actors, directors and technicians, Cameramanexplores Jack’s life and work in compelling detail, scope and intimacy.
-The film is not only a unique and valuable testimony to British and international cinema history; it’s a humorous and informative one too – an amazing story about an exceptional life.
+Featuring interviews with the world’s greatest actors, directors and technicians, Cameraman explores Jack’s life and work in compelling scope and detail.
+A unique and valuable testimony to British and international cinema history and an amazing story about an exceptional life.